zenml-io/zenbytes/README.md

 pip install -r requirements.txt
 ```

-If you are prunning the `run.py` script, you will also need to install some integrations using zenml:
+If you are running the `run.py` script, you will also need to install some integrations using zenml:

 ```bash
 zenml integration install sklearn -f